edmundhung/remix-sandbox/.github/README.md

 2. On the **Server Control Panel**, look for the **Secret Keys** section.
 Add a new secret with the name `REMIX_TOKEN` and put your license on the value field.
 Submit it by clicking **Add Secret**.
 3. On the **Terminal** view, add a new terminal by clicking `+`.
 Type `npm ci` or `npm install` and close the terminal when the installation complete
 4. Finally, back to the **Server Control Panel**, look for the **Control Container** section.
 Click `Restart Server`.
 Wait for the terminal to kickstart the dev server again.
 Refresh the browser view and you should see Remix running!

-## Specifying remix version

-We published each template using the remix version as the branch name.
-If you would like to kickstart a sandbox with a specific remix version, you can specify it in this format `https://codesandbox.io/s/github/edmundhung/remix-sandbox/:version`.

-The supported versions are listed here: [List all branches](https://github.com/edmundhung/remix-sandbox/branches/all)

 ## FAQ